snphillips/tolls-lol/README.md

 ## Caching Mechanism

 The application uses `localStorage` to cache the fetched data.
 It checks if the data is older than 12 hours before fetching new data.
 This optimization reduces unnecessary API calls and improves performance.

+## Data Update Mechanism
+The application relies on the nightly refreshed JSON data stored in S3 by AWS Lambda.
+This setup ensures that only the most recent data is retrieved and displayed, reducing the number of direct API calls and improving performance.

 ## Contributing